maiconwa/CRUD/README.md

 A Guide Step by Step:

-Here are the some steps that are needed to run this project:
+Here are some steps that are needed to run this project:

 <p>
 <br>